 Relatively speaking, £30,000 is a small sum for mortgage lenders, so if you can secure a larger deposit, you’ll improve your chances.
 Give yourself time to build up a good credit history and if your profits are stable or increasing year on year in your accounts you should be in good stead.

 What income do I need for a £30,000 mortgage?

 Generally, mortgage lenders calculate how much they would be willing to lend you by multiplying your yearly household income by a minimum of three.
 But, lending is not purely based on income and other factors such as your expenditure, any outstanding debt and any dependents that you have can factor into your lender's decision on how much they will offer you.
 It’s advisable to pay a higher deposit as this will increase your LTV (Loan to Value) ratio and may offer you more mortgage choices.
-Nottingham Mortgage Services advisers can guide you towards the right product for your monthly income.
+Advisers at Mortgage Advice Bureau can guide you towards the right product for your monthly income.

 Can you get £30,000 interest-only mortgages?

 An interest-only mortgage requires you to pay off the value of your loan once the term of interest payments has come to an end.
 Over the term of the mortgage, you only repay the interest of the loan.
 No capital is repaid unless you make over payments.
 You will be required to pay off the balance on expiry of the term.
 Many buy-to-let mortgages are interest-only, so you may be able to use any saved income from rent payments to cover this final sum.

 Mortgage Advice Bureau are here to help you choose the right deals for your £30,000 mortgage.
 Their advisers will search from a pool of over 90 certified lenders to help you secure the right deal for your home.
 Answer some mortgage related questions and an adviser will give you a call to discuss your options.
 Or you can visit your nearest building society branch.